NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 (:numref:`rig_calibrator_example`, :numref:`sfm_iss`) and with the MSL
 Curiosity rover (:numref:`rig_msl`).

-See :numref:`sfm` for examples when the images are acquired in orbit using a satellite, and DEMs are created instead.
-A two-image example for the MER rovers is in :numref:`mer-example`.
+Somewhat related examples, but without using a rig or the above workflow, are in :numref:`sfm` (the images are acquired in orbit using a satellite and a DEM is produced) and :numref:`mer-example` (a basic and rather old two-image example for the MER rovers).
+See also :numref:`csm_msl` for an example using CSM cameras for the MSL rover, without employing SfM.

 .. toctree::

    examples/rig
    examples/sfm_iss
    examples/msl